 Sometimes, it’s the simple things in life that we take for granted– milk and cereal, peas and carrots, eggs and bacon, and rice and beans.
 Interestingly, rice and beans have been staple menu items in many cuisines for centuries, but is this by chance or by design?
 Did our ancestors realize the composition of these foods actually results in a complete protein?
-Both rice and beans are supplemental proteins (incomplete) in that each is abundant and deficient in an essential amino acid.
-The nutrient profiles of these foods allows them to work synergistically in producing a complete protein.
+Both rice and pinto beans are supplemental proteins (incomplete), that is, each is abundant and deficient in an essential amino acid.
+The nutrient profiles of these foods when combined allows them to work synergistically in producing a complete protein.

 Legumes provide both soluble and insoluble fiber, neither which are digested or absorbed into the blood.
 Insoluble fiber moves quickly through the intestinal tract, balancing the pH levels and removing toxic waste.
 Soluble fiber forms a gel when combined with liquid and binds to fatty acids; this prolongs the process of emptying the stomach, thus, sugar is released and absorbed more slowly.
 Due to complex carbohydrates, legumes have a low glycemic index which results in the sugars taking longer to break down.
 Since it takes longer for the soluble fiber to break down, you feel full for a longer period of time.